mdri00/intro-git/README.md

 :clipboard: Reuniting branches with non-trivial differences is hard.
 To make sure that reuniting will not erase your collaborator's work, it is better to compare branches **as they are on the server** rather than playing around with other people's work locally and then pushing.

 :computer: From Alice's GitHub account, go to the server's "alice-examples" branch and create a pull request to Bob's main branch.
 GitHub will automatically check that the new examples are not erasing any work done by Bob on the main branch.
 There even is a comment section so that Bob can provide feedback to Alice's changes and agree to `merge` the changes.
+Just a heads up: GitHub issues and pull requests in public repositories such as Bob's fork are accessible to anyone with an Internet access, think about what you're posting.

 :clipboard: Unlike the fast-forward merge of the previous section, GitHub creates a new commit that unites Alice's branch with the main branch.

 :computer: After the PR is merged, Alice and Bob can `pull` the updated main branch and end up with the same version of their two sets of changes on their respective computers.

 :golf: If you're done early, feel free to play around a bit more.
 Here's a challenge: what if Bob and Alice had made changes in the same file instead of having worked separately ?
 Try it out !

+## Bonus - collaborate with the community outside of your team

+:golf: Now that Bob's project is working, wouldn't it be great to suggest it as an upgrade to the original repository's maintainer
+ ?
+Alice or Bob can start the discussion by raising an issue in the [issues](https://github.com/jguerber/intro-git/issues) section, or directly create a pull request to my repository's main branch.